 **Bachelor of Arts majors relevant to the Bachelor of International Studies include Peace & Conflict Studies, Economics, International Relations, and most of the languages offered (excluding Latin & Ancient Greek).

-Business and economics programs
+Business and economics tertiary studies university pathways

 If you’re worried you won’t get the ATAR you need to get into UQ’s Bachelor of Advanced Business (Honours) or Bachelor of Advanced Finance and Economics (Honours), you could take a tertiary studies pathway and apply for one of the suggested programs outlined below, all of which accept a lower ATAR.
 After studying one of the suggested programs for a year, you can then apply to transfer into the Bachelor of Advanced Business (Honours) or Bachelor of Advanced Finance and Economics (Honours) using your university grades rather than your ATAR.